tamarasaurus/immo-feed/README.md

 The `SCRAPER_FREQUENCY` environment variable is passed to the runner script, which executes the scrapers every x minutes.

-If you're using docker-compose, you don't have to set up the cron job.
-You can customise the frequency using the environment variable `SCRAPER_FREQUENCY`.
-It is set to 10 minutes by default, but you can set it like this:

 ### environment variables
 - `NOTIFY` - Turn notifications on
 - `SLACK_WEBHOOK_URL` - Your webhook url for Slack notifications